grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "For a fucking _loaded_ submarine?
 Or have you just brought fucking empty transport ships through here before?"
 Percy was turning red.

 "I'll get you off, do not worry Captain Percy."
 He leaned over the hatch and cupped one small hand to the side of his mouth. "'Hoy!
-You at the throttle controls: reverse motor, 2 knots."
+You at the throttle controls: reverse motor, two knots."

 "And then what?
 Fucking back the whole way out to the main channel?
 It's not like there's room to fucking turn around here."